Carlisle (district, 1974–2023): Air

 The city has an airport, Carlisle Lake District Airport, owned by Ettyl.
 After a 25-year absence, commercial flights returned to the airport in July 2019 with a single airline, Loganair, providing services to London Southend, Belfast City and Dublin.
 In March 2020, however, the airline permanently suspended all flights from the airport due to the impact of the COVID-19 pandemic.

 Buses

 Carlisle bus station is operated by Stagecoach on Lonsdale Street in the city centre.

 Twin cities

 Carlisle has formal twinning arrangements with two northern border cities on mainland Europe.
-They are since 1961 Flensburg in northern Germany and since 1987 Słupsk in northern Poland.
+They are Flensburg in northern Germany, since 1961, and Słupsk in northern Poland, since 1987.
+The three cities also have a separate triple agreement.